QuakeWatch Server Manual

 be used on QWServer installations that are dedicated to a single data

 source.
-See the "Feeder-Data-Source Message
+See the "Feeder-Data-Source

-Tracking System" section for more information.
-If
+Message Tracking System" section for more information.

-this parameter is not specified then the value will default to an empty string (no default host name).
+an empty string (no default host name).

 feederModulesCfgFile